dsp2003/clef/README.md

 This mod is my attempt to address and revert these changes in Upbeat Giraffe to some degree, as well as introduce other balance tweaks, which are backported from the Enraged Koala I modded privately for my personal enjoyment. ;)

 Starting from Version 6, CLeF also incorporates work by other awesome people.
 See the full list of mods and their authors at the end of the description.

+Starting from Version 33, CLeF requires you to wipe your universe and shipworld files, otherwise you'll be met with invisible objects and eventual crashes.

 Frequently Asked Questions